 3.5 Concluding remarks

 The workflow matched well with our expectations, there were no unexpected answers.
 Regarding the explanations, it was interesting to see that the experts found most value in the combination of the two types.
 Where feature attributions give a general impression of the prediction, the counterfactual provides more specific information showing where the threshold of the prediction lies.
-It was especially surprising to see that almost nobody found the raw peak data informative, though some of this could be attributed to the fact that we only presented information about a single locus.
+It was especially surprising to see that almost nobody found the raw peak data informative to demonstrate, though some of this could be attributed to the fact that we only presented information about a single locus.

 4. Experiments with various XAI techniques